 What Types of Rock Can NOT Be Tumbled?

 Some types of rock are a waste of time to tumble if your goal is to produce nice round and shiny gemstones.
 Sedimentary rocks such as sandstone, coal, limestone and shale are too soft or poorly cemented to polish into shiny gems.
 Metamorphic rocks that contain micas or have a "grainy" texture are also unsuitable - they will break up instead of becoming smooth.
 And, most igneous rocks do not tumble well because they contain several different minerals that wear down at very different rates.

 Perhaps you are lucky and live where agates can be found in stream beds, where quartz pebbles can be found along beaches or where large grains of interesting minerals can be taken from igneous rock outcrops.
 (Remember that collecting on private property without permission is unlawful and that removing rocks from parks and most other types of public land is also illegal.)
 If you do not live where rough tumbling rocks can be collected it still possible to enjoy tumbling by purchasing the rough materials from a rock shop or online store.
-You can also look for them while on vacation.
+You can also look for them in appropriate places while on vacation.
 Although the joy of finding your own tumbling rough can be very rewarding, it is often much more economical to purchase rough rocks than it is to spend gasoline and time hunting for them.

 Now you are ready for Rock Tumbling Grit